 "Yeah, it's great," Roxas agreed half-heartedly.

 Thankfully, the five minute warning bell clanged loudly before Yuri could say much more.
 Roxas hurried off to first period with Sora, bidding Riku a quick goodbye as he headed in the other direction, flanked by Kairi and Naminé.
-Yuri latched on to another of her girl friends, and was gone within seconds.
+Yuri latched on to another of her girl friends and was gone.

-"Wow," Sora commented, giving Roxas a look as they wove between teens rushing to their first class.
+"Wow," Sora said, giving Roxas a look as they wove between teens rushing to their first class.
 "She really does like you."

-Roxas reached over and shoved a laughing Sora.
+Roxas reached over and shoved him.
 "Shut up," he grumbled.
 "She's nice, but I don't see her as more than a friend."

 He and Sora came upon their first period classroom, and entered, quickly choosing seats towards the back.
 Roxas slid into his desk, dropping his backpack on the ground.
-As the final bell announcing the official start of school tolled, Sora quietly murmured, "Here's to a sweet year."
+As the final bell announcing the official start of school tolled, Sora quietly murmured, "Here we go."

-Roxas nodded in agreement as the teacher took her place at the front of the room to begin the standard first day rules and regulations class, during which they were sure to get something for a parent to sign.
+Roxas nodded in agreement as the teacher took her place at the front of the room to begin the standard first day discussion of rules and regulations, during which they were sure to get something for a parent to sign.
 Roxas could feel his brain going numb with boredom after no more than ten minutes of the teacher's lecture.
 It was the same every year—being a junior, he had heard these rule lectures a few too many times.

 The next two classes weren't any different.
-By the time he got to fourth period, he was glad to see Riku, but a little miffed to see that Yuri was this class, as well.
+By the time he got to fourth period, he was glad to see Riku, but a little annoyed to see that Yuri was in this class as well.
 "Hi, Roxas," she greeted him cheerfully.
 "What's up?"